apache/nuttx-apps/README.txt

  2. In this directory there should be:

     - A Make.defs file that would be included by the apps/Makefile
-    - A Kconfig file that would be used by the configuration tool (see misc/tools/kconfig-language.txt).
+    - A Kconfig file that would be used by the configuration tool (see the file kconfig-language.txt in the NuttX tools repository).
 This Kconfig file should be included by the apps/Kconfig file
     - A Makefile, and
     - The application source code.